Time to read: 9 minutes

 Without condemning these type of meetings as a whole (they can be part of a healthy refinement practice), they are not part of the Scrum framework events and often a couple of dysfunctions come into play here that lead to ineffective results:

 - The Product Owner takes a lead in this meeting, drawing the ownership of refinement onto themselves;

 - Endless discussions taking place, without really gaining more knowledge on the topic;

-- Discussions evolving only a couple of (senior) Development Team members;
+- Discussions involving only a couple of (senior) Developers;

 - Decisions made are not documented for future reference;